smallcoderofme/site/hexo_site/source/_posts/How_to_save_and_load_game_in_Godot_Engine.md

 title: How to save and load game in Godot Engine
 date: 2020-08-18 11:13:29
 categories:
-- game dev
+- Game Dev
 tags:
-- godot
+- Godot
 ---

 *[原文地址：How to save and load game in Godot Engine](http://codetuto.com/2017/08/save-load-game-godot-engine/)*